Hans-Werner Sinn, The Economics of Target Balances, Palgrave Macmillan, 2020, 146 pages.

 Frank Westermann, Professor of Economics and director of the Institute of Empirical Economic Research, Osnabrück University

-The book will be published by Palgrave Macmillan on November 24th, 2020.
+The book was published by Palgrave Macmillan on November 24th, 2020.

 Book presentation as video: